dwalintukan/shell-script-exercise/README.md

 3. Copy the NextJS files in `/sample-app` to `/var/www/app/html` on a running EC2 instance.
 4. Create a process that will run the command `yarn start` in `/var/www/app/html` as a background job on every restart of the EC2 instance.
 5. Ensure the nginx web server is always running.

+## Exercise (Part 2)

+1. Implement your own logging of the nginx web server to a flat file.
+2. Implement a way to monitor the uptime of the web server and to be alerted when there is a downtime.

 ## Thoughts